NEWS & UPDATES

 “THE FINAL COUNTDOWN” HOLIDAY INCENTIVE:

-• Pick up a punch card at one of our Member Service Desks to take part in our “Final Countdown” program.
+• Pick up a punch card as early as November 27 at one of our Member Service Desks to take part in our “Final Countdown” program.

 • This incentive program is offered to help you stay on track with your fitness over the holiday, from Thanksgiving through New Year’s Eve.

-• Members who receive 15 hole punches during the 11/28-12/31 time period can place their card into the raffle basket at Member Services for cool prizes.
+• Members who receive 15 hole punches during the 11/27-12/31 time period can place their card into the raffle basket at Member Services for cool prizes.

 • Prizes include Y sweatshirts, tote cooler, water bottles, gift cards and more!
 See you at the Y!